vasily122/report/README.md

 or stay it empty

 TODO:
-- put pure commands to task_{host}.py without python code
+- put pure commands to task_{host}.py without python code(use pure bash, but python present everywhere)